 Reporting and counterparty country-time fixed effects control country-specific time varying factors.
-For example, they can control the sizes of GDP of investor and issuer countries in each year, both of which are often included in traditional plain-vanilla gravity models as well as geographical distance.
-In addition to the two types of fixed effects, structural gravity models often include country-pair fixed effects (\cite{anderson2003gravity}).
+For example, they can control the sizes of GDP of investor and issuer countries in each year, both of which are often included in traditional gravity models as well as geographical distance.
+In addition to the two types of fixed effects, structural gravity models often include country-pair fixed effects \citep[e.g.][]{anderson2003gravity}.
 The pair-fixed effects can control time-invariant country-pair specific factors, such as geographical distance, common official language, contiguous borders, and presence of colonial ties between investor and issuer countries.
-In this baseline analysis, however, specification excludes the country pair-fixed effects to focus on average elasticity of the distance throughout sampled period.
-Inclusion of both the pair-fixed effects and geographical distance causes perfect collinearity, because they are time-invariant country-pair specific variables indexed by ({i, j})-level.
-We show the estimation results based on the specification with country pair-fixed effects in the next subsection.
-We use the gross stock of portfolio investment asset as netting of gross asset and liability may overlook key information on asset allocation of domestic and foreign investors.\footnote{Standard gravity estimations for trade uses gross export or import too.} The coefficients of our interest are $\beta^{ASEAN}$, $\beta^{OECD}$ and $\beta^{ROW}$ that capture the relative elasticity to distance of each country group.
+In this baseline analysis the specification excludes the country pair-fixed effects to focus on the average elasticity of distance throughout the sampled period.
+Inclusion of both pair-fixed effects and geographical distance causes perfect collinearity, because they are time-invariant country-pair specific variables indexed by ({i, j})-level.
+Instead of the pair-fixed effects, the baseline model includes bilateral or unilateral dummy variables to reduce concerns about omitted variable bias.
+We use the gross stock of portfolio investment asset just as standard gravity estimations for trade use gross export or import.
+The coefficients of our interest are $\beta^{ASEAN}$, $\beta^{OECD}$, and $\beta^{ROW}$ that capture the relative elasticity to distance of each country group.